ibm-cloud-docs/vpc/bare_metal_server_faq_s390x.md

 When you are planning to create an s390x bare metal server, you can go through the configuration checklist on [Planning for s390x bare metal servers](/docs/vpc?topic=vpc-planning-for-bare-metal-servers).

-## What regions are s390x bare metal servers available?
+## What regions are s390x bare metal servers available in?
 {: #faq-s390x-bare-metal-4}
 {: faq}

-The s390x bare metal servers are available in the Brazil (São Paulo) region with plans to expand to other regions.
+The s390x bare metal servers are available in the Washington DC (us-east) and São Paulo (br-sao) regions with plans to expand to other regions.

 ## Do I need to configure multiple network interfaces on an s390x bare metal server to support the full 10 Gbps bandwidth?
 {: #faq-s390x-bare-metal-5}